AB-Ares/Te_HF_Conversion/README.md

 `CalcYSE_HF`  Determine the surface, crustal, and mantle heat flows, mechanical thickness, and thermal gradients from input rheology and elastic parameters.

 ## Example scripts
-`Mars_YSE`  Determine the surface, crust, and mantle heat flows for a given elastic thickness on Mars assuming a wet or dry rheology for the diabase crust and olivine mantle.
+`Mars_YSE`  Determine the surface, crust, and mantle heat flows for a given elastic thickness on Mars assuming a wet rheology for the diabase crust and olivine mantle.
+Plot the yield strength envelope.

+`Venus_YSE`  Determine the surface, crust, and mantle heat flows for a given elastic thickness on Venus assuming a dry rheology for the diabase crust and olivine mantle.
 Plot the yield strength envelope.

 ## How to install and run Te_HF_Conversion
 If you would like to modify the source code, download the Displacement_strain_planet repository and install using pip (or pip3 depending on your installation).